 On average, most firms’ starting price for Magento design implementation begins at $50,000 for Magento Open Source and $100,000-$250,000 for Magento Commerce web development.
 This can be cheaper with small companies.
 In case you want to look into a particular area that falls within your budget, here’s an average starting budget for a Magento Open Source project worldwide.
 Just make sure the company has the relevant expertise and working history.
 Check the average hourly rates for Magento web developers worldwide.

 That might give you an understanding of an overall budget for your project if you want to hire an agency.
 Or there’s an option to set up your own dedicated team of Magento developers and negotiate the cost with particular developers you decide to hire.

 - Custom design.
 Since the Magento company doesn’t provide any custom designs for your brand, everything that goes beyond the template, gets paid for.
 3rd-party designs range from $0 to $200 per template.
-With custom design, expect more.
+Custom Magento web design costs more.
 It will also mean hiring the front-end developer to implement it.
 Depending on your demands, designer and developer rates, theme design and implementation may add up to $7,000 to your budget.

 - Custom logic.
 You may want to implement certain modules, such as shipping or order, in a particular way, to comply with the existing solutions.

 - Extension development.
 3rd-party extensions can be costly or dubious.
 So you may discuss an option of extra module development with your dev team.
 For example, inventory system or POS integration is part and parcel of online-to-offline e-commerce.
 Advanced SEO and marketing analytics solutions are simply a must for a large e-commerce project.

 - Data import.
 Switching from another platform will require migrating the data.
 This is a whole enterprise in itself.